 Practical Compliance Checklist

-- Be prepared to provide the SBOM to market surveillance authorities upon request
+- Be prepared to provide the SBOM to market surveillance authorities upon reasoned request (Annex VII, point 8).

 Schema Mappings